Today's Top Gainer

-In terms of Section 136 of the Companies Act, 2013, the Company has placed on its website the standalone and consolidated financial statements and the separate audited and unaudited accounts of all subsidiary companies, as the case may be, and the Company will provide a copy of separate financial statements in respect of each of its subsidiary, to any shareholder of the company who asks for it.
+In terms of Section 136 of the Companies Act, 2013 the Company has placed on its website the standalone and consolidated financial statements and the separate audited and unaudited annual financial statements of subsidiary companies, as the case may be, and the Company will provide a copy of separate financial statements in respect of each of its subsidiary, to any shareholder of the company who asks for it.

 BOARD OF DIRECTORS